abellion/ngDatabase/README.md

 * The very first thing you have to do is install ngDatabase : [ngDatabase installation] (#installation)

 * At this point you must launch ngDatabase inside your app and tell him what kind of 'repository' you will used.
 In ngDatabase a repository is a place where your data will be stored.
 For exemple if you have to store some user and customer data you will have two repositories severally called 'users' and 'customers'.
-Check how to create repositories : [Create Repositories] (#create-repositories)
+Check how to create repositories : [Create Repositories] (#create)

 * Now you've got some repositories ready to work.
-Each time you make operations on your repositories you have to use the _getRepository()_ method to be able to do anything. -> [Get Repositories] (#get-repositories)
+Each time you make operations on your repositories you have to use the _getRepository()_ method to be able to do anything. -> [Get Repositories] (#get)

 * The previous method give you an new instance of a working repository.
-Now you can make what you want thanks to the 4 following methods : [Add data] (#add-data), [Delete data] (#delete-data), [Get data] (#get-data), [Update data] (#update-data)
+Now you can make what you want thanks to the 4 following methods : [Add data] (#add), [Get data] (#get), [Update data] (#update), [Delete data] (#delete)

 * As you can observe we can't do a lot only with these 4 methods.
 It's the combination between them and 3 others which make the magic.
 These 3 others are _setBy(), setOrder()_ and _setLimit()_ which define by what criterion the data will be get, add, delete, ...
-Check it : [Set conditions] (#set-conditions)
+Check it : [Data selection] (#data-selection)

 ### Installation
 #### ngCordova and cordovaSQLite